ADHD treatment guide

 - Primary treatment of comorbidity

-- For depression, anxiety and addiction at the same time as parallel treatment of the usually causative ADHD.
+- For depression, anxiety and addiction at the same time as parallel treatment of the usually causative ADHD.16

-Comorbid anxiety with ADHD may require specialized treatment.
+- Comorbid anxiety with ADHD may require specialized treatment.16

-- Primary treatment of ADHD as the leading Disorder.
+- Primary treatment of ADHD as the leading Disorder.14

-- Mild emotional dysregulation, mood swings, mild impulsivity or aggression, mild anxiety disorders or dysphoria (especially dysphoria with inactivity) are improved by ADHD treatment.
+- Mild emotional dysregulation, mood swings, mild impulsivity or aggression, mild anxiety disorders or dysphoria (especially dysphoria with inactivity) are improved by ADHD treatment.171518

 If in doubt, we would prefer ADHD treatment.

-In our opinion, taking into account the side effects of the medication, so that the treatment with the fewest side effects is preferred, should also usually lead to ADHD treatment being prioritized.
+We also believe that taking into account the side effects of the medication, so that the treatment with the fewest side effects is preferred, should usually lead to ADHD treatment being prioritized.

 - Note the difference between dysphoria / severe depression in ADHD

 - Summary of the Texas Children’s Medication Algorithm for ADHD-HI and MDD by Burleson Daviss (2018) Moodiness in ADHD - A Clinicians Guide, p.
-99 (modified)
+99 (modified)2122 23

 - Impairment from ADHD-HI worse than from MDD: